 Eddie Murphy matures in John Landis’ cult feelgood comedy

 I adored Eddie Murphy as a kid; I mean, this guy was in my VCR almost as much as Arnold Schwarzenegger.
-He had so much energy and natural charm, with a million-dollar smile that was as lovable as it was borderline-delinquent.
-I didn’t always understand the nature of his jokes.
+He had so much energy and natural charm, boasting a million-dollar smile and a lovable dash of delinquency that gave his comedy an anarchic edge.
+I didn’t always understand his jokes.
 I was way too young to pick up on all the cultural references and social commentaries, or the fact that, as pugnacious smart-ass Axel Foley, Murphy was something of a landmark actor in racial terms.
-Black actors generally played second fiddle in action movies back in the early 1980s, be it as a screenplay’s crook or sidekick — common traits Murphy would incorporate into a single character in Walter Hill’s anarchic buddy cop thriller 48 Hrs. — but the actor was the unchallenged star of Martin Brest’s innovative action comedy Beverly Hills Cop, buoyed by the kind of signature theme song that allowed him an almost superhero status.
+Black actors generally played second fiddle in action movies back in the early 1980s, be it as a screenplay’s crook or sidekick — common traits Murphy would incorporate into a single character in Walter Hill’s buddy cop thriller 48 Hrs. — but the actor was the unchallenged star of Martin Brest’s innovative action comedy Beverly Hills Cop, buoyed by the kind of signature theme song that allowed him an almost superhero status.

 Murphy would also become a target for the white mainstream media during his Delirious pomp, who denounced his profanity-based act and the offensive concepts it peddled, though one has to believe their main reason for smearing the star was far more self-serving.
 Murphy may have set out to shock, but like the best stand-up acts he had something to say beneath the bravado, giving a social voice to those without a platform.
 The comedian was particularly outspoken about ‘Reaganomics’, a ‘trickle-down’ political theory that backed big business and affected the most vulnerable, something ethnic minorities would typically take the brunt of.

 There are still instances of the coarse flamboyance for which Murphy was renown, like the moment when the self-exiled prince Akeem stands on the balcony of a shitty rented apartment in Queens and shouts,“Yes!
 Yes!
-Fuck You too!,” in response to a curmudgeon local neck-deep in the resentment of widespread poverty, and there are other moments of profanity and lewd humour which probably warranted a 15 certificate at the time, but on the whole it is a sweeter Murphy delivering a suitably ironic, heartfelt brand of humour.
+Fuck you too!,” in response to a curmudgeon local neck-deep in the resentment of widespread poverty.
+There are other moments of profanity and lewd humour which probably warranted a 15 certificate at the time, but on the whole it’s a sweeter Murphy delivering a suitably ironic, heartfelt brand of humour.
 As a youngster growing up in the 1980s, the movie was an absolute joy to behold, and I’m delighted to confirm that not much has changed.

-Beverly Hills Cop, in a move that was no doubt commercially motivated, plays a similar card.
+Beverly Hills Cop, a movie that wears race on its sleeve even more emphatically, plays a similar card.
 Murphy’s action opus may have taken great strides in putting a black star front and centre, but there were still cautious steps taken in appealing to a broader audience.
-For one thing, long-time Axel friend, Jenny Summers (Lisa Eilbacher), a character who would typically provide a film’s love interest, was completely platonic, and though Murphy was often full-on with the race-baiting, the film’s title and premise once again placed an emphasis on wealth.
-Axel’s Detroit hard-ass is a fish out of water in the snobbish realms of one of the world’s wealthiest neighbourhoods, a role he is crucially comfortable with.
+For one thing, long-time Axel friend, Jenny Summers (Lisa Eilbacher), a character who would typically represent a film’s love interest, was completely platonic, the result of studios having to appease southern state theatres, many of which refused to screen movies featuring interracial relations.
+Though Murphy was often full-on with the race-baiting, the film’s title and premise once again placed an emphasis on wealth, Axel’s Detroit hard-ass a fish out of water in the snobbish realms of one of the world’s wealthiest neighbourhoods.

-But there’s nothing like an unconscionable heel, and La Salle’s deeply disingenuous Darryl ticks all the right boxes.
-Darryl is the personification of everything Akeem is attempting to distance himself from, and, despite what he is blinded into seeing, the complete antithesis of Cleo’s work ethic mantra.
+Of all those characters, there’s nothing like an unconscionable heel, and La Salle’s deeply disingenuous Darryl ticks all the right boxes.
+Darryl is the personification of everything Akeem is attempting to distance himself from, and despite the illusory lure of wealth, the complete antithesis of Cleo’s work ethic mantra.
 Daryll is a complete fraud, a lazy coward who feels that money conquers all.
-For him wealth means the ability to toss milkshakes at lowly minimum wagers, the right to publicly humiliate the likes of Akeem, or at least the person he believes Akeem to be, and, most damning of all, the ability to own and control any woman he wants.
-In an early scene, after passing on the chance to add a smidgen of his vast wealth to the church collection plate, he even has the gall to take credit for the bundle of cash left by Murphy’s king in waiting.
+For him wealth means the ability to toss milkshakes at lowly minimum wagers, the right to publicly humiliate the likes of Akeem, or at least the person he believes Akeem to be, and, most damning of all, the ability to own and control any woman he wants, the very oppression Akeem is trying to escape.
+In an early scene, after passing on the chance to add a smidgen of his vast wealth to the church collection plate, he even has the gall to take credit for the bundle of cash left by Murphy’s king-in-waiting.
 The guy is rotten to the core.

 Daryll’s superficial nature is perfectly captured by the ludicrous ‘Soul Glo’ commercial Akeem and Semmi are confronted with while out braving the New York cold, their first glimpse at the commercial puffery of modern capitalism.
 A product that transforms the popular eyesore that was the perm into a beacon of oily grandeur, the ad in question is a faux-sensual travesty of manufactured conceit, with a play on words that has the temerity to suggest that what you’re buying into is more than just a product, but love and life itself.
 Composed by Chic super producer Nile Rodgers, who would cite the track as his “proudest moment”, the fictional ‘Soul Glo’ jingle is a work of satirical art; a wildly self-satisfied parody of modern marketing hypocrisy that never fails to leave me bawling.
-“Just let your Sooooooooooooouuuuuuuuuuuuwwwwwwwwwwwlllllllllllllll!!!!!”
-It’s Pure magic, and a big reason why the film has acquired such a cult following.
+It’s pure magic, and one of many reasons why the film has attained such cult status.

 Murphy, however, had a very different version of events, claiming that Landis patronised him throughout the shoot, “We had a tussling confrontation… We didn’t come to blows.
 Personalities didn’t mesh… He directed me in Trading Places when I was just starting out as a kid, but he was still treating me like a kid five years later during Coming to America.
 And I hired him to direct the movie!
 I was gonna direct Coming to America myself, but I knew that Landis had just done three fucked-up pictures in a row and that his career was hanging by a thread after the Twilight Zone trial.
 I figured the guy was nice to me when I did Trading Places, so I’d give him a shot… I was going out of my way to help this guy, and he fucked me over.
 Now he’s got a hit picture on his resumé, a movie that made over $200 million, as opposed to him coming off a couple of fucked-up movies – which is where I’d rather see him be right now.”

 Part of the film’s resolve is down to Murphy’s untypically controlled performance.
-Sure, he gets to let off steam as a barber extolling the virtues of Ali above great white hope Rocky Marciano — in fact, he practically whistles at the ears — and Akeem is afforded the odd comical flourish, but here Murphy takes on the role of sensible man in absurd environments, first one of obscene privilege and even zanier expectations, and then in a society to which he is so alien he doesn’t even know how to use a mop.
+Sure, he gets to let off steam as a barber extolling the virtues of black history — in fact, he practically whistles at the ears — and Akeem is afforded the odd comical flourish, but here Murphy takes on the role of sensible man in absurd environments, first one of obscene privilege and even zanier expectations, and then in a society to which he is so alien he can barely operate a mop.
 Instead of triggering the comedy with the outward bravado of a character like Axel Foley, Akeem is often the butt of the joke.
-It’s one thing hiding poverty from a potential spouse, particularly when her father, your boss, wants the absolute best for his princess (I mean that figuratively at this point), but when you’re trying to hide your wealth, the irony is palpable, and Murphy is a first class pawn.
+It’s one thing hiding poverty from a potential spouse, particularly when her father, your boss, wants the absolute best for his princess, but when you’re trying to hide your wealth, the irony is palpable, and Murphy is a first class pawn.

 Coming to America may offer some resistance, but the film provides the Hollywood finale mainstream audiences desire.
 Even the seemingly irredeemable Daryll, breaking the fourth wall in a move that proves cannily endearing, is afforded a happy ending, hooking up with Lisa’s equally superficial sister, Patrice (Allison Dean), a sassy hellcat who I had such a crush on as a kid.
 I guess there’s someone for everyone.

-Sure, it’s all a little idealistic, and for many too much of a departure to showcase Murphy at his brilliant, anarchic best.
-The fact that Africa’s inherited riches are at the centre of our picture-perfect finale also smacks of hypocrisy, indulging in the very sentiments the film so savagely lampoons.
-But there’s a maturity to Murphy’s central performance, a yielding to mainstream sensibilities that he manages to pull off without sacrificing his integrity as a comic spitfire.
+It’s all a little idealistic, and for many too much of a departure to showcase Murphy at his brilliant, anarchic best.
+The fact that Africa’s inherited riches are at the centre of our picture-perfect finale also smacks of hypocrisy, indulging in the very sentiments that the film so savagely lampoons, but there’s a maturity to Murphy’s central performance, a yielding to mainstream sensibilities that he manages to pull off without sacrificing his integrity as a comic spitfire.
 Coming to America will warm your heart and make your soul glow, and you won’t need any lousy hair products to get the job done.